 A Penn Engineering education combines theory with real-world practice.
 You’ll have access to renowned faculty and cutting-edge research.
 With six different Engineering programs, there are a wide variety of options available to you along with plenty of opportunity for interdisciplinary work both within Engineering and across the University.

-Offered for the first time in the Fall of 2008, this pre-orientation program brings together women in the incoming class to meet one another, interact with faculty and upper-class students, and get an introduction to Penn Engineering.Learn More
+Offered for the first time in the Fall of 2008, this pre-orientation program brings together engineering students who support the advancement of women in engineering within the incoming class to meet one another, interact with faculty and upper-class students, and get an introduction to Penn Engineering.Learn More